vishalbhojane/my-notes/theory/javascript/advanced/Generators.md

 A generator function is a special type of function that can pause its execution and resume later.
-They are defined using the` function*` syntax and use the yield keyword to yield values.
+They are defined using the` function*` syntax and use the `yield` keyword to yield values.

-A generator function uses the `yield` keyword to generate values, pausing execution and sending values to the caller It retains the state to resume execution after yield, continuing immediately after the last yield run
+It retains the state to resume execution after yield, continuing immediately after the last yield run

 Generator functions return a generator object.